Barrier arm headaches in Hastings - NZ Herald

-Multiple barrier arms are down across the city, despite the railway line being damaged in the cyclone and closed from Waipawa to the north.
+Barrier arms were down at level crossings across the city at 10am, despite the railway line being damaged in the cyclone and closed from Waipawa north.

-At Eastbourne St, three good samaritans were at 10am raising them by hand in order to allow traffic to flow.
+At Eastbourne St, three good samaritans were raising them by hand in order to allow traffic to flow.

-Some cars had been stuck at the crossing for at least 10 minutes, until members of the public helped raise the barriers by hand.
-Bystanders were offering to help take the load of the barrier arms on both sides.
+Some cars had been stuck at the crossing for at least 10 minutes before the bystander intervention.

 Simon Granville was out directing traffic from all directions.